 Involvement and cooperation in investigations:

-Editors of Journal of the Human and Social Science Researches will guard the integrity of the published record by issuing corrections and retractions when needed and pursuing suspected or alleged research and publication misconduct.
+Editors of Business & Management Studies: An International Journal [BMIJ] will guard the integrity of the published record by issuing corrections and retractions when needed and pursuing suspected or alleged research and publication misconduct.
 Editors should pursue reviewer and editorial misconduct.
 An editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper, in conjunction with the publisher (or society).
 Such measures will generally include contacting the author of the manuscript or paper and giving due consideration of the respective complaint or claims made, but may also include further communications to the relevant institutions and research bodies, and if the complaint is upheld, the publication of a correction, retraction, expression of concern, or other note, as may be relevant.
 Every reported act of unethical publishing behavior must be looked into, even if it is discovered years after publication.

 Contribution to Editorial Decisions:

 Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.

 Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself/herself from the review process.

 Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to, or discussed with others except as authorized by the editor.

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.